swatosh/dotfiles/README.md

-The Dotfiles of Eli Anderson, a Ruby Developer in the sunny PNW
+The Dotfiles of Joe Swatosh, a Ruby Developer in the sunny PNW (stolen from Eli Anderson)

 Clone this repo and run